epiverse-trace/readepi/README.md

 details).
 The examples below show how to use the `readepi()` function to import data from a variety of sources.

-### Reading data from RDBMS and HIS
+### Reading data from RDBMS

-`readepi()` function requires the following to reading data from a RDBMS:
+`readepi()` function requires the followings to reading data from a RDBMS:

 1. A MS SQL driver that is compatible with the version of RDBMS of interest.
 The **vignette** describes how to install the appropriate driver for each database management system.
-2. Valid Credentials to access the server.
+2. Valid credentials to access the server.
 The user credential details are expected to be stored in a file that will be supplied as an argument of the `readepi()` function.
-Use the `show_example_file()` function to visualize the structure of the template credential file.
+Use the `show_example_file()` function to visualize the structure of  template credential file.

 Users can read data from a RDBMS by providing the details of the tables of interest or an SQL query (for more information, see the